-

 SATA Performance

 ORIGINALLY POSTED 4th August 2007 15,247 views on developerworks While googling I spotted an interesting topic from Chris, discussing the application of SATA drives in the enterprise.
 Quite rightly for years most vendors have been telling their customers that SATA is no replacement for SCSI or Fibre-Channel enterprise class disks.
-I don’t know enough about [Read More]
+I don’t know enough about the low level data integrity of the drives, I believe that SATA may well suffer more than SCSI or FC with ‘missed-write’ issues (where the drive claims to have written the data but does not) however my gripe with SATA is the performance.
+While SATA… [Read More]

 -